KevinTheMix/CheatSheets/Flutter.md

 * Constraints = the min/max height/width dimension constraints cascading down the widget tree from parents to children
   * Loose constraints = constraints allowing a range of possible values (i.e. min < max)
   * Tight constraints = constraints defined as a single point (i.e. min == max), e.g. the app root widget **must** fit the whole screen exactly
+* [Shrink-wrap](https://flutteragency.com/what-does-the-shrink-wrap-property-does/) = force a widget to pre-calculate its total size ~ its items

 ## Environment